finalclass/nbml/docs/en/instantiation-composer.markdown

 	return $viewAutoLoader;

-It is identical file as in case of manual installation [instantiation-manual] with the exception, that there is no creating a ClassAutoLoader instance here.
+It is identical file as in case of manual instantiation [instantiation-manual] with the exception, that there is no creating a ClassAutoLoader instance here.